-Our CFO, COO, and VP Exploration are eligible to participate in the Company's defined contribution plan.
-The following table sets forth payments made in 2022 in connection with the defined contribution plan, in compliance with the Company's employer pension duties in the UK.
-The CEO does not participate in the Company's defined contribution plan.
-The following table sets forth payments made in 2022 in connection with the defined contribution plan.
+All our NEO's are eligible to participate in the Company's defined contribution plan or to receive an equivalent cash pension allowance of 10% of base salary towards personal pension contribution.
+The following table sets forth payments made in 2023 in connection with the defined contribution plan or cash pension allowance in compliance with the Company's employer pension duties in the UK.